 As Christians an amazing thing happens - the One True God comes to dwell within us.
-Before we were Christians, the Holy Spirit did not live in us, so we were in a spiritual darkness or spiritually dead (John 1:4-5, 12:35-36b).
-Yet, His Spirit was still always there protecting, leading, and wooing us to God (Nehemiah 9:18-21, 30-31; Psalm 139:7-10).
-As we believe in God the Son, God the Father and God the Holy Spirit give us new spiritual life, or a new birth, as the Spirit comes to live within us (John 3:3-21; Titus 3:5; 1 Peter 1:2-5).
+Before we were Christians, the Holy Spirit did not live in us, so we were in spiritual darkness or spiritually dead (John 3:19; Ephesians 2:1).
+Yet, His Spirit was still always there protecting, leading, and wooing us to God (Psalm 139:7-10).
+When you believe in Jesus Christ, the Holy Spirit comes to live within you - giving you spiritual life, and a glorious relationship with the triune God (John 3:6-8; Romans 8:9-11; Titus 3:4-7).

 In the Old Testament times, the Holy Spirit didn't live in all God's followers, but only a select few.
 The Holy Spirit living in all God's people was a promise that was fulfilled after Jesus' death and resurrection.
-(Joel 2:28; Acts 1:4-9, 2:1-8, 16-18, 32-33).
+(Acts 1:4-9, 2:1-18, 32-33).

 Every time I think about the fact the One True God lives within me, it takes me back to realizing how much God wants to be with me.
-Yes, it's an amazing love we have from our God.
+Yes, it's an amazing relationship we are in with our God, isn't it?

 The Holy Spirit is our pledge from God.
 The word pledge even today in Greece can mean engagement ring.
 God's Spirit is His symbol of love given to us so we can know without a shadow of a doubt, we are His forever, and that every promise given to us from God is guaranteed.
 Instead of wearing the love symbol on our finger, we wear Him in our hearts.
 (2 Corinthians 1:21-22, 3:3).
 Isn't this a beautiful illustration from God, showing you He loves you?